-Eurostar direct ski trains are now available for the entire 2019-20 season from 17 July 2019 at 08.00 until 11 April 2020 with direct trains to Moûtiers, Bourg-St-Maurice and Aime le Plagne on sale.
+Eurostar ski trains are available for the entire 2019-20 season from 17 July 2019 at 08.00 until 11 April 2020 with direct trains to Moûtiers, Bourg-St-Maurice and Aime-la-Plagne on sale.
 If you're planning to hit the slopes this winter, book now to secure cheap train tickets to some of France's best known ski destinations.

 Eurostar's ski trains are a seasonal service, so don't run every day.
-This year, they're scheduled from 21 December 2018 to 06 April 2018. departing St Pancras International and Ashford International every Friday night and Saturday morning.
+This year, they're scheduled from 20 December 2019 until 11 April 2020, departing St Pancras International and Ashford International every Friday night and Saturday morning.
 There is also a Sunday service during February half term school holidays.

 Which ski resorts does the Eurostar ski train serve?

 The map below shows popular resorts you can reach via Eurostar's direct ski connection.
-For other destinations, including trains to Chamonix, you'll need to wait for the French ski trains to come on sale (typically 3 months before travel) and combine them with separate Eurostar tickets.
+For other destinations, including trains to Chamonix, you need to wait for the French ski trains to come on sale (typically 3 months before travel) and combine them with separate Eurostar tickets.
 We advise you set a booking alert for these ones, so that we can email you when they have been released.

 What's it like onboard?

 Passengers travelling during the day or overnight are allocated a seat only.
 Standard Premier passengers can expect more legroom but all passengers should be aware that even the overnight service does not include sleeping accommodation.

 When you travel on the outbound train, you'll get a ski pack, which includes useful items like a blanket, pillow and night mask regardless of your class of service.
 Keep hold of these as they are not distributed on the return journey.